-- 1 Тихогон tribulation deep The way to glory is : This stormy course 1 keep, - On these tempestuous seas : - By war es and winds I'm toss'd and driven ; - Freighted with grace, and bound for heaven.

-2 Sometimes temptations blow A dreadful huricane,

-And high the waters flow,

-And o'er my sides break in :

-But still my little ship out-braves The blustering winds, and surging waves.

-- 3 When I, in my distress, My anchor, Hope, can cast Within thy promises, It holds my vessel fast; - Safely she then at anchor rides, - 'Midst stormy winds and swelling tides. - 4 The Bible is my chart, By it the seas I know; I cannot with it part,

-It rocks and sands doth show: It is a chart and compass too, Whose needle points for ever true.
+- 1 Through tribulation deep The way to glory is; This stormy course I keep, On these tempestuous seas: - By waves and winds I'm toss'd and driven; - Freighted with grace, and bound for heaven. - 2 Sometimes temptations blow A dreadful huricane, And high the waters flow, And o'er my sides break in: But still my little ship out-braves The blustering winds, and surging waves. - 3 When I, in my distress, My anchor, Hope, can cast Within thy promises, It holds my vessel fast: Safely she then at anchor rides, 'Midst stormy winds and swelling tides. - 4 The Bible is my chart, By it the seas I know: I cannot with it part, It rocks and sands doth show: It is a chart and compass too, Whose needle points for ever true. - In spite of all my care, Did not the Holy Ghost Himself vouchsafe to steer: And I through all my voyages will

-5 My vessel would be lost, In spite of all my care,
+5 My vessel would be lost.